DiamondLightSource/sci-react-ui/readme.md

 ### Documentation

-Documentation is created with Storybook, read it at [Documentation](https://github.com/DiamondLightSource/sci-react-ui)
+Documentation is created with Storybook.
+Read and play with it at [diamondlightsource.github.io/sci-react-ui](https://diamondlightsource.github.io/sci-react-ui/)

 Developing
 ----------

-Code can be found at [DiamondLightSource/sci-react-ui](https://github.com/DiamondLightSource/sci-react-ui).
+Code can be found at [github.com/DiamondLightSource/sci-react-ui](https://github.com/DiamondLightSource/sci-react-ui).

-You'll need `pnpm` installed.
+You'll need `pnpm` installed to build it.

 ### Build